 2. Read the guidelines and tips below to prepare your portfolio and still life.

-3. Choose up to three pieces of artwork for your portfolio.
+3. Choose up to three pieces of artwork for your portfolio and complete a Description of Work form.
+See the Portfolio Selection Guidelines below.

-5. Create a still life.
-(See Still Life Drawing Requirements and Tips below.)
+4. Create a still life.
+See Still Life Drawing Requirements and Tips below.

-7. Photograph each piece of art individually: up to three pieces of your choosing + one still life drawing.
-(See How to Photograph Artwork below.)
+5. Photograph each piece of art individually: up to three pieces of your choosing and one still life drawing.
+See How to Photograph Artwork below.

-8. Log back in to your account to upload the four images of your artwork and the Description of Work form no later than noon on Friday, March 19.
+6. Log back in to the application portal to upload the four images of your artwork and Description of Work form no later than noon on Monday, February 14.
 Image uploads are limited to 160 MB.

 Artwork must be no larger than 18" x 24".